 Structured settlements are an excellent solution for victims of personal injury.
 But structured settlements are not just for plaintiffs.
 Attorneys can benefit from the same laws that give plaintiffs tax-free status to defer taxes on their own fees.

 Not so with a contingency fee deferral strategy.
-With a deferred contingency fee compensation plan using period certain annuities, the attorney may structure the benefits to start whenever they wish, and last as long as they need.
+With a deferred contingency fee compensation plan, the attorney may structure the benefits to start whenever they wish, and last as long as they need.
 One of the benefits of this is that it may allow a high-income attorney to put off receiving money until after retirement, at which time he or she may well be in a lower tax bracket.

 Some contingency fee attorneys use deferred compensation structures to invest in the markets in a traditional managed money environment.
 While this is feasible, it often saddles your investment account with fee layers that can greatly eat into overall returns.

-Attorneys and settlement consultants should contact us to learn more about using Secondary Market Annuities for both new structured settlements, and for deferred attorney compensation plans.
+Attorneys and settlement consultants should contact us to learn more about using DCF Income Payments for both new structured settlements, and for deferred attorney compensation plans.
 We can assist with both onshore and offshore assignment companies to facilitate these transactions.

 History of Deferred Compensation